 The laundry room is the workhorse of most homes.
-This is where your clothes, floor rugs, shoes, window treatments, even the cleaning tools are cleaned.
+This is where your clothes, floor rugs, shoes, window treatments, and cleaning tools are cleaned.
 Though it’s not among the areas your visitors frequent, it is beneficial to keep it clean and well-organized.
-In fact, a clean laundry room encourages efficiency.
+In fact, the laundry room cleaning process encourages efficiency.

 Today, we share some quick laundry room cleaning tips and tricks you can apply to get this workspace in order.

 Many dust and clothes lint collect on the shelves, bins, floor, and other surfaces.
 In addition, there could be ugly soap marks and scum appearing on the walls and other unwanted areas.
 This makes it necessary to clean the surfaces regularly.

 Begin by dusting the shelves and upper surfaces.
 Then, you can wipe them with a damp soapy cloth.
 Once the surfaces are clean, you can proceed to the floor.
 Vacuum or sweep it first before mopping.
 When mopping, begin from one corner to another.